JackBilbo/lxn-discus/README.md

 The message will pop up each time you pass the threshold for ten seconds and the disappear without any harm.
 Connected to the "Cockpit Warnigns"-Switch in "Interface options" so can be deactivated.
 Or even is if you have deactivated those gear and ballast warnings.

+No matter if deactivated, exceeding Vne will be recorded and evaluated at the end of the current task.

+The speedtape gauge also shows a dynamic estimation of Vne translated to indicated airspeed as "red zone".
+This estimation will always be a little on the "pessimistic" side, placing the red overspeed line a little lower than the popup trigger to give you an early warning.

 <strong>New type of datafields</strong>

 Two new variables: "Waypoint Min Altitude" and "Waypoint Max Altitude".
 These behave differently from all other vars: Fields will only be displayed, if a min/max value is present at the current waypoint.
 Otherwise the fields will be invisible, de-cluttering the interface.
 Now that the technique is there, it might be reused for other variables in the future.

 <strong>Reworked Digital Variometer</strong>

 Breaking out of the small square screen... reworked the visuals of the digital vario.
-If you don't like it and want to keep the original, head for the folder /SimObjects/Airplanes/gotfriends-discus2c(-fes)/panel/ and rename panel_original_vari.cfg into panel.cfg (delete or rename the existing file) and you are back to normal.
+If you don't like it and want to keep the original, head for the folder /SimObjects/Airplanes/gotfriends-discus2c(-fes)/panel/ and rename panel_original_vario.cfg into panel.cfg (delete or rename the existing file) and you are back to normal.
+Alternatively just open the panel.cfg in a text editor and place the comment marks for [VCockpit06] accordingly to load the vario you prefer.

 The rework contains a slightly enlarged scale and needles for better readability with five indicators:
 - orange: current climb/sink (TE or netto as selected by the bottom right knob)